top of page

 Battle of Fallen Timbers

-General Wayne's army eventually went on to defeat native Americans at the Battle of Fallen Timbers in August, 1794, thus opening the Northwest Territories for settlement by the United States.
+General Wayne's army eventually went on to defeat Native Americans at the Battle of Fallen Timbers in August, 1794, thus opening the Northwest Territories for settlement by the United States.
 Following the peace brought about by the Treaty of Greenville and the death of Anthony Wayne, a 1796 Act of Congress called for the reduction and reorganization of the Legion of the United States.
+The Fourth Sub-Legion of the United States is still active today as a non-profit group, based at Woodville and dedicated to recreating life in the U.S. Army during the 1790s.

 GAMES OF THE 18TH CENTURY